thisHermit/nlp_project/README.md

 ![gen exp2 score](images/ptg-experiments/e3_gen.txt-metrics.csv_scores_vs_epoch.png)

 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?
   - The model performed quite worse than the baseline.
-This is because the model doesn't copy the input exactly and thus suffers even if it generalises better.
+This is because the model doesn't copy the input exactly and thus suffers even if it generalizes better.

 </details>